Yash-Paliwal/meeting-actions/README.md

 ## Features

+- 🎤 Upload audio/video recordings and auto-transcribe using Gemini
 - 📝 Paste meeting transcripts and extract structured data
 - 🤖 AI-powered analysis using Google's Gemini 2.5 models
 - 📋 Extract decisions with owners, rationale, and effective dates